turtacn/alameda-1/docs/quickstart.md

   resourceVersion: ""
   selfLink: ""
 ```
-By checking the Grafana dashboards, users can also visualize the resource recommendations.
+By checking the Grafana dashboards, users can also visualize the resource prediction and recommendations.